tjwilson90/turbo-hearts/README.md

 #### SendPass

-When a player makes a pass, a `send_pass` event is sent to all subscribers.
+When a player makes a pass, a `send_pass` event is sent indicating who sent the pass and what cards were passed.
 Players in the game other than the sender will receive a redacted event without the actual cards passed.

 Response:
 ```json